By: Maralee McKee, The Etiquette School of America

-Valentine’s Day: the most romantic, lovey-dovey, glorious day of affection, gifts, and expressions of love of the year.
-Or it’s a day you wish you could sleep through so you don’t have to look at even one gushing, bouquet-carrying, heart-shaped-chocolate-eating, drunk-on-love person.
+People seem to have either one of two thoughts about Valentine’s Day.
+Some see it as the most romantic, glorious day of affection, gifts, and expressions of love of the year.
+Others view it as a day they wish they could sleep through so they didn’t have to look at even one gushing, bouquet-carrying, heart-shaped-chocolate-eating, drunk-on-love person.

 I’ve been on both sides of the Valentine’s Day love fest, and on both sides feelings are deep and emotions are high.